 1. Raw HTML is passed directly into model context

 The fetch pipeline retrieves the full HTML of a page and passes it to the model without stripping scripts, styles, hidden elements, or inline event handlers.
-Invisible content — display:none, zero-font-size text, white-on-white text — is stripped visually in a browser but appears in the raw HTML and therefore in the model context.
+Invisible content — display:none, zero-font-size text, white-on-white text — is stripped visually in a browser but survives in the raw HTML and therefore lands in the model context.

 How to spot it: Log the extracted page text before it enters the prompt.
 Search the log for phrases like ignore, system, instructions, admin mode, or forward to.
 If such phrases appear in the fetched text but not in the rendered page, a hidden injection is present.